wp-plugins/addthis/readme.txt

 == Changelog ==

+= 2.0.5 =
+* force service codes to be lowercase
+* If opting out of clickback tracking, set config to force opting out

 = 2.0.4 =
 * Fix conflict with other plugins
 * Prevent button js from appearing in feeds